 - Medical conditions that can obstruct the airway

 - The patient is elderly or an infant or toddler

 It is important to note that the risk of aspiration is higher in patients with difficult airways, especially those with other obstructions or pneumonia.
 Pregnant women produce the hormone relaxin, which can relax the airway, increasing the risk of aspiration.
 Other anatomical changes during pregnancy can make aspiration more dangerous in a pregnant person.
 The DuCanto Catheter safely delivers continuous suction, even when a patient is actively bleeding or vomiting, empowering you to efficiently treat aspiration episodes.

 Managing Difficult Airways

 It doesn’t matter how skilled you are or how carefully you assess your patients.
-If you don’t have the right equipment, you can’t properly manage any airway, let alone a difficult one.
+If you don’t have the right equipment, you can’t properly manage any airway, let alone one that’s difficult.
 Some suction machines lose suction over time.
-Traditional wall-mounted suction is unavailable in emergencies, and requires treatment delays as you transport the patient.
+And traditional wall-mounted suction is unavailable in emergencies, which means treatment delays as you transport the patient.
 Every agency needs a portable suction machine.
 For help choosing the right fit, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.